Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Equilibrium analysis

+\begin{lemma} If the set of equilibria contains a routing with positive flow only on paths $\pathset_{\le \ffl_{\pathidx}} $, then there exists a routing in the set of equilibria in which path $\pathidx$ is in free-flow. \end{lemma}

-We first establish properties of network equilibria. \begin{lemma} Under Assumption~\ref{assump:ff_latency}, if some users are selfish and some users are not selfish, then the best equilibrium will have the following properties: \begin{enumerate}[nosep] \item the road with largest free-flow latency used by selfish users will be in free-flow, \item all roads with lower free-flow latency will be congested, \item roads with greater free-flow latency may have nonselfish users, and \item roads used with larger free-flow latency that have nonselfish users on them will be at capacity, except perhaps the road with largest free-flow latency that is used by nonselfish users. \end{enumerate} \end{lemma} Using these theoretical results, optimal equilibria can be calculated efficiently using the linear programs described in the Appendix.\qedhere \end{proof}
+\begin{lemma} Under Assumption~\ref{assump:ff_latency}, if some users are selfish and some users are not selfish, then the best equilibrium will have the following properties: \begin{enumerate}[nosep] \item the path with largest free-flow latency used by selfish users will be in free-flow, \item all paths with lower free-flow latency will be congested, \item paths with greater free-flow latency may have nonselfish users, and \item paths used with larger free-flow latency that have nonselfish users on them will be at capacity, except perhaps the path with largest free-flow latency used by nonselfish users. \end{enumerate} \end{lemma}

+\begin{proof} Consider a network with some selfish and some non-selfish (controlled) users.
+Let $\pathidx$ denote the path with the longest free-flow latency that contains selfish users.
+For the purpose of contradiction, let this path contain congested cells, and let this be the best equilibrium.
+Fix the nonselfish flow on all roads with longer free-flow latency than $\pathidx$.
+By Lemma \ref{lma:ff}, there exists an equilibrium for the selfish users in which $\pathidx$ is in free-flow.
+This results in less latency for the users on path $\pathidx$, and no selfish user will have greater delay (Proposition \ref{prop:equilibrium}).
+This contradicts the premise, proving the first property.

+The second property follows directly from Proposition~\ref{prop:equilibrium} and Assumption \ref{assump:ff_latency}.
+The third property follows from the definition of nonselfish users, which can take a path with a larger latency than other available paths.
+The best equilibrium minimized total latency.
+If there was a road with nonselfish users that was not at capacity, while another path with higher latency has positive flow, this would not be the best equilibrium, since a more efficient routing would shift flow from the higher latency path to the lower latency one.
+This yields the final property. \end{proof}